 When will iOS 14 and the AppTrackingTransparency framework be released

-iOS 14 will likely be released in September 2020, and although these changes to IDFA were supposed to be released with iOS 14, Apple have decided to delay the release of these changes until early 2021.
+iOS 14 was released in September 2020, and although these changes to IDFA were supposed to be released with iOS 14, Apple decided to delay the release of these changes until early 2021.

 What will happen to apps running in iOS 14 that haven’t implemented the AppTrackingTransparency framework?